 AWS Data Collected

-AIP also collects information from your Amazon Web Services (AWS) accounts that you integrate with AIP.
-The AIP AWS integrations are read only policies for a cross account trust with AIP.
-AIP collects metadata about these resources.
+Distributed Cloud AIP also collects information from your Amazon Web Services (AWS) accounts that you integrate with Distributed Cloud AIP.
+The Distributed Cloud AIP AWS integrations are read only policies for a cross account trust with Distributed Cloud AIP.
+Distributed Cloud AIP collects metadata about these resources.
 Resources are identified and listed by their Amazon Resource Name (ARN).

 There are several integration options.
 When enabled, these collect the following information: